idp-installer-manager/idp-installer-jenkins/README.md

 Jenkins for IdP Installer Cookbook
 ==================================
 This cookbook installs and configures Jenkins for use with the IdP installer.
 The `default` recipe will install and configure the Jenkins master while the `slave` recipe will configure a slave for testing.
+It's also assumed that Jenkins will be using OpenStack for provisioning slaves.
+If that's not the case, uninstall the JClouds plugin from Jenkins and configure another provisioning method or just change the provider if using a different cloud type.

+__WARNING: Security is NOT configured for the Jenkins master.
+Access should be restricted using another method (eg. OpenStack security groups) until security is manually configured.__

 Requirements
 ------------